 However, the good news is: when there’s a sin, there’s salvation – PropTech that is.

-By simply deploying new, modern digital tools across corporations and partners a lot can be improved to create a single point of view across asset classes, geographies, currencies, metric systems, and languages – and increase transparency and data sharing between parties.
+By simply deploying new digital tools across corporations and partners, a lot can be improved for creating a single point of view between stakeholders.
+This can be across asset classes, geographies, currencies, metric systems, and languages.
+All this increases transparency and data sharing between parties.